Nebulosar/CodeceptionCoverageChecker/README.md

 **Limit**
 Each type of check has two attributes you may set.
 These are the **low_limit** and the **high_limit**.
-* When the code coverage is below the low limit, it will throw a `CodeCoverageException` and your build failes.
+* When the code coverage is below the low limit, it will throw a `CodeCoverageException` and your build fails.
 * When the code coverage is below the high limit, it will give you a warning.
 * When the code coverage is above the high limit, it will give you a message that the coverage is above the limit and will be green. (success)